-As soon as you set eyes on the snow covered peak of the 7,592 foot (2,314 meter) high Pico de San Miguel in the Moncayo Nature Park of Aragon Spain, you have your first wow moment.
-There are a few more wow moments to follow when you meet deer, witches and monks during your journey around Spain’s Moncayo Nature Park.
+As soon as you set eyes on the snow-covered peak of the 7,592 foot (2,314 meters) high Pico de San Miguel in the Moncayo Nature Park of Aragon Spain, you have your first wow moment.
+There are a few more wow moments to follow when you meet deer, witches, and monks during your journey around Spain's Moncayo Nature Park.

 Where is Moncayo Nature Park?

 The mountain range is located in the heart of Spain, between the provinces of Aragon and Castilla Leon.
-The vegetation reaches from the rather bare peek of San Miguel and neighboring Lobardo to dense forests with oak trees and pines to small rivers and lush valleys in the lower regions.
-Several well marked hiking paths lead you from one beauty of nature to another, all easy to reach as we discovered on our three-day trip to the region.
+The vegetation reaches from the rather bare peek of San Miguel and neighboring Lombardo to dense forests with oak trees and pines to small rivers and lush valleys in the lower regions.
+Several well-marked hiking paths lead you from one beauty of nature to another, all easy to reach as we discovered on our three-day trip to the region.

-But, it’s not only nature that provides the wow moments of the Moncayo, it’s history, legends, witches and monks that make up a one of a kind experience.
+But, it’s not only nature that provides the wow moments of the Moncayo, but it’s also history, legends, witches, and monks that make up a one of a kind experience.